 Where does this leave someone with goals and challenges then?
 Simply summarized: avoid temptation when you can, and go easy on yourself when you indulge.

-Stress, self-criticism and temptations are some of the biggest obstacles to willpower, wheras paying attention is one of your greatest allies.
+Stress, self-criticism, and temptations are some of the biggest obstacles to willpower, whereas paying attention is one of your greatest allies.